ingo/ingo.github.io/_recipes/cheese_paratha.md

 veggie: "\u2713"
 ---

 These cheese flatbreads make for a wholesome breakfast or brunch.
 This stuffed Indian flatbread is made with a flavorful cheese filling that includes cheddar, onions, green chilies and black pepper.
 The dough is whole wheat for a nutritious version.
-Stuff, griddle cook, and enjoy these parathas for breakfast or brunch along with yogurt or chutney.
-Cheese paratha is a delicious whole wheat unleavened flatbread stuffed with a cheesy savory stuffing made with cheddar cheese, onions, green chilies and black pepper.
-These cheese flatbreads make for a wholesome breakfast or brunch.

 ### Ingredients